Key Messages

 - Only 20% of abuse cases are reported[iv]

-The Families Commission and White Ribbon Committee works with multiple agencies and NGOs to coordinate the national campaign.
+The White Ribbon Campaign Trust and White Ribbon Committee work with multiple agencies and NGOs to coordinate the national campaign.
 The White Ribbon campaign compliments but is separate to the family violence It’s Not OK campaign.
+White Ribbon sits outside of government.

 FACT SHEET ON GENDER AND FAMILY VIOLENCE